Powerlearnproject/se-day1-assignment-DidierAmbungaJr/README.md

 are well-defined and unlikely to change, such as in software development for regulated industries (e.g. aerospace).
 2.
 Agile: This methodology is iterative and flexible, allowing continuous adjustments throughout the development process.
-It is more appropriate for projects where re- quirements may evolve, such as in digital product development or web applications.
+It is more appropriate for projects where requirements may evolve, such as in digital product development or web applications.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.